 The GO TEC project was approved and at this time the project expects to begin in late spring.

-In discussing the BioBridge TPI Draft Report the task force notes that, while the 38-member advisory coalition was commendable, northern Region 9 lacked adequate representation.
+In discussing the BioBridge TPI Draft Report the task force recognized the broad engagement reflected by the grant’s 38-member advisory coalition.
 It was agreed that the team met contract requirements, but the task force requested more specifics on required skills and credentials for entry level positions.
 They also recommended broadening asset mapping to include available training, credentials, and a gap analysis to better support job seekers.

 AI Landscape Assessment (AISLA)